 It’s usually the small things that bite and bring down your credit score.
 Check your income, credit, as well as rent history (paying rent to parents to board in their home does not qualify, mind you) that might show up on a credit report.
 Get everything on the up and up, aiming for a clean record.

 - Credit score

-A credit score of 600 or better would be ideal for the 3.5% down payment FHA.
+A credit score of 620 or better would be ideal for the 3.5% down payment FHA.
+Buyers putting 5% or 10% down payment will have additional flexibility in regards to min credit scores.
 If you came out of bankruptcy or foreclosure, you would need to have maintained a perfect credit since then (4 years and 5 years respectively).

-- Fill out the Buyer’s information request which tells the lender what you have and what you need.
+- Submit the Buyer’s information request which tells the lender what you have and what you need.

 - This has to be signed and returned along with other documents such as your bank statements, IDs, references, etc., for verification purposes.
 Usually, these documents are prepped and readied well before the loan application is submitted to the bank or lender.

 - The processor reviews all verifying documents and requests for missing or any additional documents from the borrower if need be.

 - Upon completion, the documents are then submitted to the underwriter.

 - The underwriter will send a Conditions List of additional missing items or documents to the buyer.